 My research focuses on reservoir characterization and risk assessment for CO2 geologic storage.
 I am particularly interested in developing better understanding of fractured media, and evaluating induced seismicity risks from underground fluid injections.
 I use borehole geophysical data for petrophysical, geochemical and geomechanical analysis, and integrate them with core and/or large-scale survey information to characterize geologic formations across multiple scales.
 Using advanced borehole techniques, I aim to 1) advance our understanding of unconventional reservoir systems, such as igneous rocks and fractured formations; 2) develop characterization and monitoring techniques for CO2 storage, and 3) improve our knowledge of in situ stress distribution to aid in predicting induced seismicity.

-In the face of the challenges presented by the acceleration of global warming, carbon capture and storage (CCS) may provide a vital option to reduce the emissions of anthropogenic greenhouse gases and to mitigate climate change.
-To operate on a global scale, however, CCS would require thousands of geologic repositories that could accommodate a few billion tons of carbon dioxide (CO2) per year.
-In order to reach such capacity, various types of geologic reservoirs should be considered, including unconventional reservoirs such as volcanic rocks, fractured formations and moderate permeability aquifers.
-My research focuses on understanding petrophysical, geomenchanical and geochemical properties of such reservoirs using borehole geophysical methods collected in a variety of geologic settings, e.g. extrusive continental flood basalt (Columbia River Plateau), igneous intrusion (the Palisades Sill) and fractured aquifers in the Newark Rift Basin.
+Global warming is one of the primary environmental challenges of our generation.
+Carbon capture and storage (CCS), also known as CO2 sequestration, provides a vital option for mitigating climate change by reducing CO2 emissions into the atmosphere.
+CCS involves collecting anthropogenic emissions of CO2 and injecting them underground for permanent storage in geologic formations.
+To broaden and diversify storage opportunities, I am looking at unconventional reservoir such as volcanic rocks, fractured formations and moderate permeability aquifers.
+My research focuses on understanding petrophysical, geomenchanical and geochemical properties of such reservoirs using borehole geophysical data collected in a variety of geologic settings, e.g. extrusive continental flood basalt (Columbia River Plateau), igneous intrusion (the Palisades Sill) and fractured aquifers in the Newark Rift Basin.